cspwcspw/TinyBombe/Quick Start Guide.md

 3. Each scrambler is "offset" in time, or steps, by its position in the crib.
 Since the start of the intercept is currently set to be at AAA, that first scramber is +3 steps along.
-By time that scrambling took place, the wheel settings would have clicked over three times, putting that scrambler into wheel setting AAD.
+By time that scrambling took place, the Enigma operator would have pressed three keys, and the wheel settings would have clicked over three times, putting that scrambler into wheel setting AAD.

 4. Most of the wires have gone red / live.
-Once wired up, a voltage is injected onto one of the bus wires (in this diagram at E.c).
-You can click on the voltage arrow to toggle it on/off, or right click to attach the voltage to any other bus wire instead.
+Once the Bombe was wired up, a voltage was injected onto one of the bus wires (in this diagram at E.c).
+Here uou can click on the voltage arrow to toggle it on/off, or right click to attach the voltage to any other bus wire instead.
 Best practice was to use a bus that had the most scramblers plugged into it, so E was chosen here.

 5. Use the + and - buttons near the AAA window settings to single-step the TinyBombe.
-Each step moves the rotors in all scramblers, so the cross-connects change in every scrambler, and the voltages propagate through different paths.
+Each step moves the rotors in all the scramblers, so the cross-connects change in every scrambler, and the voltages propagate through different paths.

 6. Each scrambler represents the core wiring of an Enigma machine, and is always